Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 A female hiker in the wild can become a female hiker attacked.

-What about safety for women hikers travelling through rattlesnake country?
+What about safety for women hikers traveling through rattlesnake country?

 If you hike near busy urban areas, you might want to consider how to keep yourself safe at trail heads or popular camp grounds.